The Long Island Seed Project

 BLEND- Currant Crosses: All Colors

 A mixture of yellow, orange, near white, pink and red currant types that are small cherry size (less than a half inch and smaller).
-Crunchy, variable in flavor, all good salad types, some outstanding.
+Crunchy, variable in flavor, all good salad types, some better than others.
 (30 seeds)

 BLEND- Most Excellent Red and Yellow Currant

 A mix of our finest sweet yellow and sweet red currants.
-These have current genetics but are not pure currant tomatoes.
-Nice flavorful kinds that are included in the Currant Crosses Mix above.
+These have current genetics but actually currant/cherry crosses and are not pure currant tomatoes.
+Among the best of the flavorful kinds.
 (30 seeds)

 Eggplant: (Solanum melongena)